-I had this car when I got Wally, and even with one dog it was a trial.
-I could fit one crate in the backseat and had to get creative to make it sit level.
-It really had no redeeming qualities.
+I had this car when I got Wally and even with just one dog it was a trial.
+One crate will fit in the backseat but you have to get creative to make it sit level.
+I’ll never own a sedan again.

 Most Dog-Friendly Car Styles